Dko1905/TheCProgrammingLanguageExercises/README.md

 # TheCProgrammingLanguageExercises
 A git repository that contains my answers to the exercies in the book.
+I have tried not to use any thing that the book hasn't tought us yet, for example including other headers.
+But there may be places where I fogot this.